patalanjohnson/appengine-guestbook-python/delete.md

 Now, make it so it only displays when the user is an admin.
 This requires two steps:

-1. In guestbook.py (or main.py if you named it that), pass in a new parameter to the template to indicate if the user is an admin.
+1. In guestbook.py (or main.py if you named it that, or helloworld.py if you're lazy and didn't change it from the first exercise...), pass in a new parameter to the template to indicate if the user is an admin.
 You'll need to add a new entry to the "template_values" dictionary in your MainPage class with a boolean value (true for admin, false if not).
 You can check if the user is an admin with this code in Python: